 I have worked in and around the adult industry for over a decade, from behind the till in sex shops, to alongside porn performers and escorts for promotional events, right through to writing and advising on sex.

 How has meeting for sex changed?

-Being around this colourful (and never boring) world has highlighted to me to the importance of sexual health, STI testing and behaving responsibly when it comes to sex.
+Being around this colourful (and never boring) world has highlighted to me the importance of sexual health, STI testing and behaving responsibly when it comes to sex.

 Sex is so accessible nowadays, from a few clicks on a sex website or just simply scrolling through a dating app.
 There are so many different types of apps, sites, social collectives and gatherings for different preferences and with different premises.
 If you look hard enough and use search engines to your advantage, you can get a bonk very easily.

 I’ve always loved sex.
 I love everything about sexuality and the act itself.
 Human bodies fascinate me, regardless of gender, and I can never avoid an article that discusses tips, performance or new discoveries.

 Why should we test ourselves?

 We are amazing creatures but we are also biological beings, prone to infections and disease if exposed.